 Our highest area of need is Communication and Interaction, due to students identified with Speech and Language difficulties.
-Cognition and Learning is our second highest level of need due to an increased number of students with a dyslexia diagnosis.
-Social, Emotional and Mental Health is our third highest level of need with a number of students being diagnosed with ADHD and anxiety.
+Social, Emotional and Mental Health is our second highest level of need with a number of students being diagnosed with ADHD and anxiety.
 As per the national trend, we are noting increasing numbers of students who, at some point during their time at The Lowry Academy are experiencing Social, Emotional and Mental Health (SEMH) concerns.
-In our context as an high disadvantaged school, we believe that the life experiences some of our students have inevitably resulted in trauma, meaning we have a much higher need for SEMH support than most other schools.
-Note: The national average for 2023/24 for EHC plans was 4.8% of pupils, and 13.6% SEND Support.
-The percentage of students within The Lowry Academy who have SEND, based on the National Average, suggests the Academy has a slightly lower than average number of students at SEND Support (K).
+In our context as an high disadvantaged school, (84% of our students are from the top 20% highest levels of income deprivation, with 62% in the top 10% highest levels of income deprivation), we believe that the life experiences some of our students have inevitably result in trauma, meaning we have a much higher need for SEMH support than most other schools.

+The national average for 2022/23 for EHC plans was 4.3% of pupils, and 13% SEND Support.
+The percentage of students within The Lowry Academy who have SEND, based on the National Average, suggests the Academy has an average number of students at SEND Support (K).
+We have 7 EHCP assessments in progress with the Local Authority - we expect these applications to be successful, therefore, our number of students with an EHCP will increase this academic year.